MSCI SPECIALTY METALS DIVISION CONFERENCE

 After one of the most tumultuous economic decades, we are seeing overall global stability and economic recovery beginning to gather steam.
 For the first time since 2010, the economy is outperforming most predictions and North will share his insight on 2018 and beyond.

 Dan North, chief economist, Euler Hermes North America

 Insight from the Front Lines: Top Industry Leaders Talk About Today’s Most Pressing Challenges

 A dynamic panel of executives from mills and service centers looks at the positives and negatives of doing business today and how they lead effectively.

-Michael J. Burbach, president, Midwest Region, Ryerson, Inc.
+Michael J. Burbach, president, Northwest Region, Ryerson, Inc.

 Andy Markowitz, president, Specialty Metals, Olympic Steel

 Jeffrey H. Thompson, vice president, commercial, ATI Flat Rolled Products

 Moderated by: M. Robert Weidner, III, president & CEO, MSCI